jessicarush/react-notes/nextjs_server_actions.md

 ### Validate and prepare the data to be inserted into your database.

 To handle type validation, you can manually validate types or use a type validation library which can save you time and effort.
-For your example, [Zod](https://zod.dev/), a TypeScript-first validation library.
+For this example: [Zod](https://zod.dev/), a TypeScript-first validation library.

 In your `actions.ts` file, import Zod and define a schema that matches the shape of your form object.
 This schema will validate the formData before saving it to a database.